petermr/pygetpapers/joss/README.md

 ### download protocol

 Most repository APIs provide a cursor-based approach to querying:
-1. A query is sent and the repository creates a list of M hits (pointers to documents), sets a cursor start and returns this information to the `pygetpapers` client.
+1. A query is sent and the repository creates a list of M hits (pointers to documents), sets a cursor start, and returns this information to the `pygetpapers` client.
 2. The client requests a chunk of size N <= M (normally 25-1000) and the repository replies with N pointers to documents.
 3. The client downloads the fulltext for each pointer (using REST) and continues until all N pointers are exhausted.
 4. The client resets the cursor mark for the next iteration.
 If there are no more pointers, break